-If you enable Cloudflare Universal SSL, Cloudflare automatically adds the required CAA records in your DNS settings, specifying the Universal SSL CA providers, which are: comodoca.com, digicert.com, and globalsign.com.
+If you have Universal SSL enabled, you might find CAA records that prevent Universal SSL from issuing removed and replaced with the three Universal SSL CA providers, which are: comodoca.com, digicert.com, and globalsign.com.

-If you don't have Universal SSL provided by Cloudflare, you can disable it in your Cloudflare Crypto settings.
-Disabling Universal SSL leaves your Cloudflare-enabled DNS records without SSL support, unless you upload a custom SSL certificate (available for Cloudflare Business plan customers and above).
+If you don't want or need Universal SSL provided by Cloudflare, you can disable it in your Cloudflare Crypto settings.

-You need to add a CAA DNS record for each Certificate Authority (CA) that you plan to use for your domain.
+If you're using your own origin server SSL certificate (that is, a certificate that was not provisioned by Cloudflare), you need to manually add a CAA DNS record for each Certificate Authority (CA) that you plan to use for your domain.

 To add a CAA record: